finos/common-domain-model/docs/event-model.md

 ## Proposed Event

-This attribute specifies the inputs required to perform the event\'s state transition and comprises a subset of the attributes of the business event itself.
+This attribute specifies the inputs required to perform the event's state transition and comprises a subset of the attributes of the business event itself.
 It is optional because it is only required for all pre-acceptance workflow steps.
 Once accepted, the business event is